large-cake/docs/invoice-distribution/configuration.md

 1. Client without accounts payable relationship and no e-mail address - entries will be skipped.
 1. Contact without e-mail address but with accounts payable, which doesn't have e-mail specified - entries will be skipped.
 1. Client with accounts payable (a), who in turn also has an accounts payable (b) - e-mail address of accounts payable (a) will be used.

+## E-mail Template ##

+Invoice Distribution uses default e-mail template post installation.

+Please review the template and inform us of any changes to default template text.

+E-mail Subject: **Monthly Feenote**

+    Dear <recipient's name>,

+    Please find attached your <"bill" or "VAT invoice"> covering this month’s fixed fee payment.

+    The payment is taken by direct debit around the 15th of each month.

+    Kind regards,

+    Accounts Team

+    Please do not hesitate to contact us, should you have any queries <e-mail address>